D-TACQ/ACQ400_MDSplus_TREESUPPORT/CREATE-MR-README.md

 MDSplus now supports python based devices.
 This document outlines how to install the latest MDSplus device code for use with D-TACQ acq400 series devices.

+NB: older versions MDSplus depend on python2, not python3; if this is the case, please substitute "python2" for "python3" in the examples..

 # Code installation